shahcompbio/single_cell_pipeline/docs/source/index.md

 ### Reference Data
 Before you can run a subpipeline you must acquire the necessary reference data.
-If you are working from the `juno` cluster, reference data sits in `/juno/work/shah/reference/singlecellpipeline`.
+If you are working from the `juno` cluster, reference data can be found at `/juno/work/shah/reference/singlecellpipeline`.
 If you are not working from juno, you must download the data locally from microsoft azure.

 Run the following command to download reference data from the account to a local path, replacing `{YOUR_REF_DATA_PATH}` with your preferred destination.
-To run a subpipeline, you will need to update the inputs with your chosen ref data path which is marked in the input files by `REF_DATA`:
 ```
 docker run -v /refdata:/refdata singlecellpipeline/azurecli:v0.0.1 az storage blob download-batch -s refdata -d {YOUR_REF_DATA_PATH} --account-name singlecelltestsets --account-key {$ACCOUNT KEY}
 ```